DJMare/express_Sequelize_RunningQueries_QueryOneActor/README.md

     npm install express-generator -g

 (5) Enter the following command to generate the Express starter app.
-This will set the view to use Handlebars and will name the app express_Sequelize_RunningQueries_QueryAllActors:
+This will set the view to use Handlebars and will name the app express_Sequelize_RunningQueries_QueryOneActor:

-    express --view=hbs express_Sequelize_RunningQueries_QueryAllActors
+    express --view=hbs express_Sequelize_RunningQueries_QueryOneActor

 (6) Once the process is complete, navigate into the express_Sequelize_RunningQueries_QueryAllActors directory: